 As probably you know, there are many types of deals, such as ICOCA, Kansai Thru Pass, JR Pass, Kansai Area Pass, Osaka Subway Eco Card and Osaka Unlimited Pass.
 Each pass has different conditions.
 You must understand the coverage of your pass.

 In this post, I tell you about using these deals and explain all train systems in Osaka.

 Train system in Kyoto may be complicated for you.
 There are three types of railway, JR, Kyoto City Subway and Private company’s railways.
 Actually it’s a key to travel in Kyoto smoothly and avoid wasting your valuable time.
 Of course city of Kyoto has city wide bus service.
 But during peak season, bus service runs behind the schedule sometimes due to traffic congestion.

 And also, there are many types of deals, such as ICOCA, Kansai Thru Pass, JR Pass, Kansai Area Pass, Kyoto city pass.
 Each pass has different conditions.
 You have to understand which train system is covered by your pass.

-If you go to Osaka, Kansai Thru Pass may be your choice.
+If you visit Osaka and make some day trips to outside Osaka, such as Kyoto, Nara, Kobe, Kansai Thru Pass is a good deal.
 But as I explained about this pass on the post, How to use Kansai Thru Pass.
-Compare pass and single fare, we need to take a train many many times.
-And I compared single fare and the price of pass.
-But it may be complicated for some readers.
-Some of you may be overwhelmed.
-So I show you more detailed itineraries in this post.
-I hope you can understand this pass much easier.
-Continue reading →
+Compare pass and single fare, you have to make many train and/or bus trips.
+And I compared a regular fare and the price of pass in the link above.
+But it may be complicated for you.
+You may be overwhelmed.

 Shin-Osaka station is the place where you change to/from Shinkansen.
 If you travel in Osaka, you may use this station at least once.
 All Shikansen trains stop at this station and many limited express trains on conventional lines stop or depart from this station, Shin-Osaka.